Study Experience

 As a School of Public Health student, you’ll have the opportunity to study overseas through a range of programs, including student exchange, study tours and summer and winter schools.
 There are many exciting opportunities in Europe, Asia, the Americas and Africa.

-Study the Bachelor of Health and Medical Sciences and at Level 2 and 3 you can choose from specialised study tours that count as elective credit in some majors (such as Public Health), or opt for a Student Exchange with one of the University’s partner institutions from around the globe.
-For more information about studying overseas as a health and medical sciences or public health student, contact fhmsglobal@adelaide.edu.au.
+Study the Bachelor of Health and Medical Sciences and depending on the year level you can choose from overseas study experiences that count as elective credit in some majors (such as Public Health), or join an exchange program with one of the University’s partner institutions from around the globe.
+Contact for more information about studying overseas as a health and medical sciences or public health student.

 Student clubs